A-Kiwams/A-Kiwams/README.md

 ## A software engineer.
 Technical writer.
 Developer advocate.

-I am a fullstack developer and engineering lead at DanAlha Limited.
+I am a full-stack developer and engineering lead at DanAlha Limited.

-As a content creator, I share opinionated and technical articles on my blogs: [Blog4Developers](https://www.blog4dev.com/) and [Just-Rest-APIs](https://justrestapi.com/)
+As a content creator, I share opinionated and technical articles on my blog: [Blog4Developers](https://www.blog4dev.com/)

 - 🌱 Technical Project manager
-- 👯 Team lead and fullstack developer
+- 👯 Team lead and full-stack developer
 - 🔭 Good communicator and a fast learner
-- 🥅 2023 Goals: Seeking new opportunities and contributing to open source projects
+- 🥅 2023 Goals: Seeking new opportunities and contributing to open-source projects
-- ⚡ Fun fact: Love travelling.
-Watching sci fi movies
+- ⚡ Fun fact: Love traveling.
+Watching sci-fi movies

 ### Connect with me: